Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Discussion

 This estimate of the sample complexity was improved to $m > c_2(\delta) n \log n$ in \cite{Candes:2013xy} and to $m > c_3(\delta) n$ in \cite{Chen:2015eu}.
 The key technical tools underlying these previous estimates are matrix concentration inequalities (see, \emph{e.g.}, \cite{Vershynin:12}), which guarantee that the spectral norm of the difference between the data matrix $\mD_m$ and its expectation $\mathbb{E} \mD_m$ will be small when the sampling ratio $m/n$ is sufficiently large.
 The closeness of the corresponding leading eigenvectors of $\mD_m$ and $\mathbb{E} \mD_m$ then follow from standard perturbation arguments.
 (See also our discussions towards the end of \sref{assumptions}.)
 Our work differs from and complements these finite-sample bounds in that we obtain sharp asymptotics to characterize the exact performance of the spectral method in the high-dimensional regime.
 A (theoretical) limitation of our analysis is that it is asymptotic in nature, requiring both $m, n \rightarrow \infty$.
 Although numerical simulations shown in \sref{numerical} indicate that the asymptotic predictions are accurate even for moderate signal dimensions, it will be useful to quantify the rate of convergence towards the asymptotic limits in future work.

-In our analysis, we have assumed that the variable $z$ in \eref{sy} is bounded within a finite interval $[0, \ub]$.
-Whereas $z$ having a finite upper bound is necessary to achieve linear sample complexities (as pointed out in \cite{Chen:2015eu}), the assumption that $z$ be nonnegative is largely made to simplify our analysis.
-We expect that our results can be extended to cases where $z$ is bounded within a finite, but not necessarily nonnegative, interval.
-Finally, another possible direction to further refine our analysis is to consider second-order asymptotics at the level of central limit theorems (CLTs.)
+Another possible direction to further refine our analysis is to consider second-order asymptotics at the level of central limit theorems (CLTs).
 See for instance \cite{Bai:2008} for a related CLT analysis for the extreme eigenvalues of spiked covariance models.

 \emph{Alternative initialization schemes.} The spectral method considered in this paper is certainly not the only choice for initialization purposes.
 For example, an interesting alternative is the simple linear estimator studied in \cite{Plan:2017}: